risc0/risc0-foundry-template/deployment-guide.md

 ```

 This will deploy only your application address and upload any updated images.
-The existing relay contract and, by setting `DEPLOY_RELAY_ADDRESS`, the running relay will continue to be used.
+By setting `DEPLOY_RELAY_ADDRESS`, the existing running relay contract and the already running relay will continue to be used.

 ## Use the fully verifying relay: